menu

 • Read time 4 Mins Read

-• Last updated on: Jun 10, 2024
+• Last updated on: Jan 10, 2025

-What are Android Permissions?
+What are Android permissions?

-For this Article we are more interested in the Permission part of the manifest file.
+For this article, we are more interested in the Permission part of the manifest file.

-These permission tags looks like:
+These permission tags look like:

 <uses-permission android:name="android.permission.INTERNET" />